-7.6.6.3 Processes for managing capital
+6.6.6.4 Processes for Managing Capital

-In addition to measuring capital adequacy, Capital Management also ensures that sufficient capital is available by setting targets and limits relevant to the above-mentioned metrics for ING Bank and by ensuring adherence to the set limits and targets through planning and executing capital management transactions.
+Capital Management ING Belgium also ensures that sufficient capital is available by setting targets and limits relevant to the above-mentioned metrics for ING Belgium, in line with ING Bank N.V. targets and by ensuring adherence to the set limits and targets through planning and executing capital management transactions.
 This process is supplemented by stress testing and scenario analysis.
 The ongoing assessment and monitoring of capital adequacy is embedded in Capital Management's capital planning process and results in a quarterly capital update report.
-The main objective of the assessment is to ensure that ING Bank as a whole has sufficient capital relative to its risk profile for both the short and medium term.
-More of this, All operating entities need to stay adequately capitalised based on local regulatory and rating agency requirements, and interdependencies should be reduced to a minimum.
-The entities should also be able to access capital markets independently.
+The main objective of the assessment is to ensure that ING Belgium as a whole has sufficient capital relative to its risk profile for both the short and medium term.

-7.6.6.4 Capital adequacy assessment
+6.6.6.5 Capital Adequacy Assessment

-During 2013, the entities of ING Belgium were adequately capitalised in relation to their risk profile and strategic objectives.
+During 2014, the entities of ING Belgium were adequately capitalised in relation to their risk profile and strategic objectives.